DevlinRocha/create-lilypad-module/src/create_lilypad_module/templates/README.md

 #### `TARGET_COMMIT`

-The git commit hash that will be used to run the module.
+The git branch or commit hash that will be used to run the module.

 Use `git log` to find and set this easily.

+Default: `"main"`

 ## Available Scripts